Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 import Esri.ArcGISArToolkit 1.0
 ```

-  - Create an AR view in the back of the `SceneView` (then before the declaration of `SceneView` in the QML file).
+  - Create an AR view before the declaration of `SceneView` in the QML file.
 The following code show an example of initialization for the properties `originCamera`, `translationFactor` and
 `locationDataSource`used for world-scale mode.
 ```